aaronkaplan/yellowsub/README.md

 Yellowsub is a proof of concept message queue based automation framework.
 It was developed to automate the tasks of our Cyber Threat Hunting team.

-It strictly follows the **KISS principle** (Keep it Simple and Stupid).
-It's an intentionally minimalistic system which emphasizes *re-use* of best-of-breed concepts and software frameworks such as TheHive, Cortex, RESTful APIs, SOAR integrations, etc.
+It strictly follows the **KISS principle** (_Keep it Simple and Stupid_).
+It's an intentionally minimalistic system which emphasizes *re-use* of best-of-breed concepts and software frameworks such as TheHive, Cortex, RESTful APIs, SOAR integrations, etc. It tries to *invent as little as possible*, while still being able to automate all the needs of Cyber Threat Hunting.

 You can imagine it as a meta-[SOAR](https://en.wikipedia.org/wiki/Computer_security_incident_management#Initial_incident_management_process)

 It follows the "Harmonized Automation Architecture" document.

+As an underlying principle it uses the internal [common data format](docs/Dataformat.md) (which is extensible).

-It uses:
+It consists of / uses:

 - RabbitMQ (but the MQ system is replaceable, if needed)
 - A very simple code base and object oriented [class hierarchy](docs/OO-Architecture.md) which helps you add integrations